'Nothing worse than COVID' - Spaniards line up as AstraZeneca shots resume

 Some countries, including Germany, have reported a reluctance among some people to have the AstraZeneca shot following the suspension, creating a headache for authorities dealing with a new wave of infections.

-After falling to its lowest level since August, Spain’s infection rate has begun to creep up, prompting concern of a resurgence ahead of the Easter holidays.
+After falling to its lowest level since August, Spain’s infection rate as measured over the preceding 14 days has begun to creep up, rising to 132 cases per 100,000 people on Wednesday from 129 cases the day before.

+While a far cry from January’s peak of 900 cases per 100,000 people, the increase is causing concern ahead of the Easter holidays.

 Under Spain’s vaccination strategy, AstraZeneca shots are given to key workers up to 65 years old, while vaccines from Pfizer-BioNTech and Moderna are reserved for elderly and clinically vulnerable people.